samt/acpjs/readme.md

 In addition, we always have data coming in from somewhere.
 Sometimes it's all from a database, sometimes it's from flat files, and even sometimes it's from the network.
-The problem with other frameworks is they are all dependent on one type of data retrieval.
-If you try to exit the box they put you in, you're going to have a bad time.
+The problem with other frameworks is they are all dependent (or completely revolve around) on one type of data retrieval, usually a database.

 ## Requirements